-Shoulder anatomy and biomechanics are complex at best.
-Elevation is created by the interaction of the rotator cuff and scapular stabilizer muscles as they work to keep the bony anatomy from colliding.
-The rotator cuff is well-known for its role in throwing, but arguably, its more important job is to maintain the position of the humeral head on the glenoid as it moves beneath the acromion.
+The rotator cuffs are well-known for their role in throwing, but arguably, their more important job is to maintain the position of the humeral head on the glenoid as it moves beneath the acromion.

-Though there can be some variation in the ratio, it is widely accepted that there is about a 2-to-1 relationship between the humerus and scapula during elevation; this is known as scapulohumeral rhythm.
-Rather than focusing on the numbers, it may be more important to simply recognize that the scapula is quiet during the initiation of elevation, moves in coordination with the humerus through the mid-range of motion, and then becomes relatively stable again at angles above 90 degrees.
+Rather than focusing on the numbers, it may be more important to simply recognize that the scapula is quiet during the start of elevation, moves in coordination with the humerus through the mid-range of motion, and then becomes somewhat stable again at angles above 90 degrees.

-On the posterior side, the scapular stabilizers work in force couples to control movement.
-The upper trapezius, lower trapezius, and serratus anterior are responsible for upward rotation while the rhomboids, levator scapulae, and pectoralis minor control downward rotation.
+On the back side, the scapular stabilizers work in force couples to control movement.
+The upper trapezius, lower trapezius, and serratus anterior are responsible for upward rotation, while the rhomboids, levator scapulae, and pectoralis minor control downward rotation.

 Types of shoulder impingement

 People with primary external impingement may not improve when mobility, strength, or proprioception are addressed because the fundamental cause of the problem is unchanged.
-That said, working on surrounding tissues can be an effective management strategy.
+Therefore, working on surrounding tissues can be an effective management strategy.

 In a secondary external impingement, dysfunctional movement is the root cause of tissue compression.
-Repetitive activity/overuse, posture, imbalances in strength or flexibility, or poor proprioception are all possible causes.
+Repetitive actions, overuse, posture, imbalances in strength or flexibility, or poor proprioception are all possible causes.